 If a change in circumstances makes any information on the Form W-8BEN you have submitted incorrect, you must notify

 must file a new Form W-8BEN or other appropriate form.

 If you use Form W-8BEN to certify that you are a foreign person, a change of address to an address in the United States

-circumstances.
+is a change in circumstances.
 Generally, a change of address within the same foreign country or to another foreign country

-is not a change

-if you use Form W-8BEN to claim treaty benefits, a move to the United States or outside the country where you have been claiming
+is not a change in circumstances.
+However, if you use Form W-8BEN to claim treaty benefits, a move to the United States or

-change in circumstances.
-In that case, you must notify the withholding agent or payer within 30 days of the move.
+the withholding agent, payer, or FFI within 30 days of the move.

 If you become a U.S. citizen or resident alien after you submit Form W-8BEN, you are no longer subject to the 30%

 be required to provide a Form W-9.
-For more information, see Form W-9 and
+For more information, see Form W-9 and its instructions.

 Expiration of Form W-8BEN.